⚠️ SEP 22, 2023 – MAUI WILDFIRE UPDATES

 HOW TO PLAN A TRIP TO HAWAII FROM START TO FINISH

-When comparing the cost of a trip to Big Island vs Maui, tours, airfare, groceries, and activities are fairly equal.
-Your accommodation will be the factor that swings things!
+Tours, airfare, groceries, and activities are fairly equal when comparing the average cost of a trip to Big Island vs Maui.
+Accommodation will be the factor that swings your budget!

-But the average price isn’t the only important metric!
-Maui offers a far wider range of hotels and resorts than the Big Island, meaning there may be more availability and better chances at finding a deal, especially during off-season.
+Maui offers a far wider range of hotels and resorts than the Big Island, meaning there may be more availability and more opportunities for finding a deal, especially during the off-season.

 BREAKDOWN: COSTS & BUDGETING FOR A TRIP TO HAWAII

 Public transportation in Hawaii is very limited and should not be relied upon.
-If you plan on doing any amount of sightseeing and exploring of the islands, you will need to rent a car regardless of whether you decide on visiting Big Island or Maui.
+If you plan on doing any amount of sightseeing and exploring the islands, you will need to rent a car regardless of whether you decide to visit Big Island or Maui.

 The major roads on both Big Island and Maui are wide and easy to drive, especially if you are used to driving in the US.